- Bryce Harper was playing T-ball at age three against six-year-olds, partly to be with his older brother, Bryan

 Before returning to the field after missing more than two months with a torn left thumb ligament, Harper addressed the media and displayed some dissatisfaction with Williams' decision to hit the 21-year-old slugger sixth in the batting order.

 "What was the question asked?"
 Williams said.
 "And how did he respond to that particular question?
 We don't often hear the question.
 We just get the response.
 So with regard to scrutiny regarding the lineup, that's on me.
 I make the lineup.
 And that's all that Bryce said: 'He makes the lineup.
 I'll play left field or I'll play center or I'll play wherever he wants me to and I'll hit wherever he wants me to.'
 I think that's the proper response.
 And I don't think he had anything different.
 He said 'If I have the pen, it may be different.'
 That's perfectly fine.
 It's perfectly fine.
-That doesn't mean he disagrees with the way I'm doing things or has some issue with me.
-What it means is that, yeah, if I was him, I would want to hit third or fourth too.
-Who wouldn't?"
+That doesn't mean he disagrees with the way I'm doing things or has some issue with me."